agustinbotella/articulos-api/API_ENDPOINTS.md

 ### 3. Get Articles by Application IDs
 **GET** `/articles/by-applications`

-Retrieve all articles that belong to specific application IDs.
-This endpoint requires application ID(s) and returns all matching articles without pagination.
+Retrieve all articles that belong to specific application IDs, search terms, or rubro filters.
+This endpoint returns all matching articles without pagination.

 **Parameters:**
 - `applicationId` (integer, optional): Single application ID to filter by
 - `applicationIds` (string/array, optional): Multiple application IDs (comma-separated string or array)
 - `search` (string, optional): Search term - supports word-based search across articulo (RUBRO_PATH)
 - `rubroId` (integer, optional): Filter articles by specific rubro ID
-- `onlyWithStock` (boolean, optional): Filter only articles with stock (default: false)
+- `onlyWithStock` (boolean, optional): Filter only articles with stock OR articles with substitute stock (default: false)

 **Note:** At least one of `applicationId`, `applicationIds`, `search`, or `rubroId` must be provided.
 If none are provided, the endpoint returns a 400 error.